-Disturbing Trends in Medical MalpracticeThe numbers on deaths by preventable medical error have grown much worse since the fairly shocking estimated 98,000 annual deaths in the Institute of Medicine’s 1999 report.
+The deaths caused by preventable medical errors have worsened since the shocking estimated 98,000 annual deaths in the Institute of Medicine’s 1999 report.

 Though not all medical errors amount to medical negligence, many do.
-If you or loved one has been harmed and you believe it was the result of medical negligence, it is certainly within your rights to consult with an attorney to determine if you have a medical malpractice claim.
+If you or a loved one has been harmed and you believe it was the result of medical negligence, it is certainly within your rights to consult with an attorney to determine if you have a medical malpractice claim.

 The following are common areas of medical error and common grounds for medical malpractice claims.

-Misdiagnosis and/or Delayed DiagnosisBoth misdiagnosis and delayed diagnosis, whether they are connected or not, can have serious consequences to the patient.
+Both misdiagnosis and delayed diagnosis, whether connected or not, can have severe consequences for the patient.
 Misdiagnosis and delayed diagnosis are two separate areas of negligence.
 However, they often come in pairs.
 After all, a misdiagnosis will typically entail or lead to a delayed diagnosis.

 Delayed diagnosis can have disastrous and often deadly consequences.
 Though delayed diagnosis occurs in many areas of medicine, the delayed diagnosis of cancer is among the most common and certainly among the most deadly.

 1.5 million patients each year suffer harm as a result of medication errors.

-With all of the moving parts that happen before, during and after a surgery there is always a possibility of an error occurring.
-These errors can have serious consequences for the patient.
-Surgical errors come in many varieties.
+With all the moving parts that happen before, during, and after surgery, there is always a possibility of an error.
+These errors can have severe consequences for the patient.
+Surgical errors come in wide varieties.
 They also derive from many sources.
 Surgery involves many healthcare professionals and staff.
 A weak link in the chain can be disastrous and sometimes deadly.

-For obvious reasons, birth injuries can have serious consequences for both the child and family.
+For obvious reasons, birth injuries can have severe consequences for the child and the family.
 Birth injuries are relatively rare.
-When they do occur, they can be the most devastating injuries a child and a family can suffer.
+When they occur, they can be the most devastating injuries a child and a family can suffer.
 There are many causes of birth injuries.
 Many of these cannot be prevented by doctors or other medical providers.

 Other Preventable Medical Error